Explore Alcaicería: Historic Market of Granada for Moorish Crafts

 Whether you’re searching for stained glass lamps, intricate leather goods, or vibrant scarves, this market is a treasure trove for unique finds.
 Take your time to explore the different stalls, and don’t hesitate to ask questions about the craftsmanship of the items you’re purchasing.

-Must-Buy Souvenirs in t>Must-Buy Souvenirs in the Alcaicería
+Must-Buy Souvenirs in the Alcaicería

-caicería, you’ll find an abundance of traditional Arab crafts and local goods.
+When visiting the Alcaicería, you’ll find an abundance of traditional Arab crafts and local goods.
 Here are the top items to bring home:

 • Hand-painted Ceramics: Granada is known for its intricate ceramics, featuring designs inspired by both Arab and Andalusian cultures.